This article was written by Jonathan Gifford and originally published on Climate Copy

 From Residential to C&I

-At the Spanish winery installation, with 63 SigenStor batteries across three sites, there was only one QR code for the installation team to scan for the commissioning process, said Roy Zhang, Sigenergy's head of global sales and solution management."With the same product, now everyone can do the C&I business," said Zhang, speaking at the Sigenergy Day conference.
+"With the same product, now everyone can do the C&I business," said Zhang, speaking at the Sigenergy Day conference.
 "You don't need to train staff on a new product or for them to learn a new commissioning process, everything is the same.
 And the same inventory can be used for a different project — that's fine!"

 And this is perhaps the most exciting aspect of what Sigenergy is bringing to the market.
 C&I solar and energy storage applications have abundant promise, but their widespread adoption has been slow.
 For residential solar installers, larger systems may appear too complicated, too difficult, and the market segment remain closed to them.